A study on CFL conditions for the DG solution of conservation laws on adaptive moving meshes: Numerical results

 The energy density $E$ and the pressure $P$ are related by the equation of the state $E = P/(\gamma -1 ) + \rho (u^2 + v^2) /2$ with $\gamma = 1.4$.
 The problem contains complicated interactions between four initial shocks.
 This problem has been widely used as a benchmark test for shock capturing methods due to the challenge in resolving the complicated flow features that emerge from those interactions.
 The final time for the computation is taken as $T = 0.25$.

-The mesh and density at the final time, and time step size obtained with the moving mesh $P^k$-DG method ($k=1$, 2, 3) and $N=50\times50\times4$ are shown in Figs.~\ref{Fig:RP1-2d-P1}, \ref{Fig:RP1-2d-P2}, and \ref{Fig:RP1-2d-P3}, respectively.
+The mesh and density at the final time, and time step-size obtained with the moving mesh $P^k$-DG method ($k=1$, 2, 3) and $N=50\times50\times4$ are shown in Fig.~\ref{Fig:RP1-2d-Pk}.
 Like the previous examples, the computation is stable and the mesh points are concentrated correctly around the shocks.
 Moreover, $\Delta t$ associated with ($\alpha_{CFL,e}$, $\alpha_{LF,e}$) is slightly larger than that associated with ($\alpha_{CFL,h}$, $\alpha_{LF,e}$).
 However, unlike the previous examples, $\Delta t$ has large oscillations before $t < 0.1$ for both cases.

+\begin{example} (Isentropic vortex convection problem for the 2D Euler equations) \end{example} We consider the isentropic vortex problem of Shu \cite{Shu-1998} for the two-dimensional compressible Euler equations \eqref{Euler-Eq-2d}.
+The mean flow is $\rho = P = u=v=1$.
+We add to this mean flow an isentropic vortex perturbations centered at $(x_0,y_0)$ in $(u,v)$ and the temperature ($T = P/\rho$) and no perturbation in the entropy $S = P\rho^{-\gamma}$, i.e.,